 Thank you for visiting us in Portsmouth today.
 Wow!
 What a fantastic session!
 Our families all had a wonderful time listening to their favourite songs such as ‘Mmm Mmm Frog’ and ‘The Pirate Song’.
 The children loved the movement, singing and signing and were so completely absorbed that we could have gone on all day.
 Who knew learning could be so much fun!

 It was great to meet you both.
 Your dedication and passion for what you do really shines through, and we have received lots of positive feedback from the parents and children.
 Thank you for making our day!

 Many thanks Singing Hands for coming to visit us ‘Up North’ in Darlington.
 We hope you enjoyed your day as much as we enjoyed having you.
 Your professionalism and natural manner proved to be a winning combination and you have every one of our beautiful children, and the adults, thoroughly involved in the sessions.
 Thank you for making it a truly memorable day which the whole family could be involved in regardless of age or ability.
 We can’t wait for you to come and visit us again!

 Maggie Hart, Education Centre for Children with Down Syndrome, Darlington

 Want to book us for a visit?

 If you are interested in Singing Hands coming to your organisation or group to run an Educational Concert with your children and/or staff, please contact us (click on the button below) and let us know your requirements.
-If you are a specialist setting looking for staff training and/or Makaton training for your staff/parents only, please contact Brenda or Zoe in the office and they will be able to help with your enquiry.
+If you are a specialist setting looking for staff training and/or Makaton training for your staff/parents only, please contact Debs or Zoe in the office and they will be able to help with your enquiry.